shanecharles/intro-property-based-testing/slides/index.md

 ### Reworked Definition

-- a trait belonging to a function or process
-- a result common to all members of a group or subset of inputs
+A trait belonging to a function or process with results common to all members of a group of inputs.

 ***

-### Why do we need this?

-- TDD
-- BDD
-- CCwC@2AMDD

----

 ### Extra Resources